CK Travels

 Busan Green Railway Coastal Walking Trail

-It offers sublime views of the Busan coast and out towards the ocean but please note at the time of our visit / writing (July 2023), a large part of the Busan Green Railway walking track is closed for repair work.
+It offers sublime views of the Busan coast and out towards the ocean but please note at the time of our last visit to Busan in late 2023, a large part of the Busan Green Railway walking track is closed for repair work.

 Instead you have to head into the forest on a trail the far side of the Beach Train track away from the ocean.